camerondurham/camerondurham.github.io/_posts/2019-12-06-cpp-debugging.md

 ton of Valgrind errors.
 You'll get some fairly strange errors about invalid reads or confusing c++ library functions.
 Ever thought the compiler might be able to help solve these issues before you had to slog through pages of these debugger errors?
-Introducing the compiler flag `-O2` to the rescue! (that's an O as in Oreo, or Optimize) Normally, when you compile c++ programs, you'll ask for all warnings with the `-Wall` flag.
+Introducing the compiler flag `-Ox` to the rescue! (that's an O as in Oreo, or Optimize).
+There are three levels of optimization but from my reading, using `-O2` is best in practice.
+Normally, when you compile c++ programs, you'll ask for all warnings with the `-Wall` flag.
 After the compiler checks for these errors, it will build your program with a ton of fancy optimizations to make your code faster*.
-The problem with this is sometimes you'll miss a few potential errors by not including the optimization step.
-You can use the -O2 flag to optimize and error check at the same time.
+However, you can turn on more optimizations to check for extra errors.
+Compiler optimizations will generally only improve your runtime if you really know how to write loops and switch statements so the compiler can "parallelize" blocks of code.

 \* you can learn about these more in a computer architecture class such as [USC's fantastic  CS356 course](https://usc-cs356.github.io)!